kyma-project/kyma/docs/application-connector/docs/08-04-register-secured-api.md

 type: Tutorials
 ---

 The Application Registry allows you to register a secured API for every service.
-The supported authentication methods are [Basic Authentication](https://tools.ietf.org/html/rfc7617), [OAuth](https://tools.ietf.org/html/rfc6750) and Generated Certificates.
+The supported authentication methods are [Basic Authentication](https://tools.ietf.org/html/rfc7617), [OAuth](https://tools.ietf.org/html/rfc6750) and through generated client certificates.

 You can specify only one authentication method for every secured API you register.
 If you try to register and specify more than one authentication method, the Application Registry returns a `400` code response.